 - a.
-Common Courses listed on page 35. - b.
-Major courses required in a field of specialization and not to exceed 48 quarter hours. - c.
+Common Courses listed on pages 39-40. - b.
+Required major courses not to exceed 48 quarter hours. - c.
 One or two minors with a minimum of 24 quarter hours each outside the field of specialization.
 The number of minors depends upon the field in which the major is taken.
-Methods courses are not included in the requirements for the minor. - d.
+Methods courses are not included in the requirements for the minor.

+- d.
 Free electives to complete 180 quarter hours of academic credit. - e.
 Six quarter hours of physical education activity courses.
 Whenever possible, these should be taken in the freshman and sophomore years.
 These hours do not apply toward 180 hours of academic credit.